A Girl Like Her (2015 film)

-A Girl Like Her is an American found footage drama film directed by Amy S. Weber.
-The film stars Lexi Ainsworth as Jessica Burns, a 15-year-old bullied high school student who attempts suicide, and Hunter King as Avery Keller, the fellow student who relentlessly bullies Jessica over six months.
-The movie was originally titled The Bully Chronicles but the title was later changed.
+A Girl Like Her is an American pseudo-documentary drama film directed by Amy S. Weber.
+The film stars Lexi Ainsworth as Jessica Burns, a 16-year-old bullied high school girl who attempts suicide, and Hunter King as Avery Keller, a former friend who has been relentlessly bullying Jessica for months.
+The film was originally titled The Bully Chronicles but the title was later changed.

 Plot

-High school sophomore Jessica Burns (Lexi Ainsworth) attempts suicide by taking a handful of pills from her mother's medicine cabinet.
-She is rushed to a hospital after her mother finds her unconscious.
+High school sophomore Jessica Burns (Lexi Ainsworth) attempts suicide by taking a handful of Hydrocodone pills from her mother's medicine cabinet.
+She is rushed to a hospital after her mother finds her unconscious in the bathroom.

-The school Jessica attends has won a chance for a documentary for being the only public school to place as one of the top ten schools across the country.
-During filming, the cameras catch students grieving over Jessica.
-The crew starts interviewing kids about Jessica, and they all claim to have noticed subtle tension between her and her former best friend, Avery Keller (Hunter King).
-According to Jessica's best friend Brian (Jimmy Bennett), the two fell out after Jessica prevented Avery from cheating off of her test in class, and Avery had been relentlessly bullying Jessica since.
-Avery casually denies this, claiming they simply drifted apart after transitioning from middle to high school.
+A famous filmmaker named Amy sets out to create a documentary about the school Jessica attends, as it is the only public school to place as one of the top ten schools in the country.
+During filming, Amy and her crew catch students worrying about Jessica.
+In interviews, all students claim to have noticed subtle tension between Jessica and popular student Avery Keller (Hunter King).
+According to Jessica's best friend Brian (Jimmy Bennett), the two used to be friends until Jessica prevented Avery from cheating off of her test in class awhile back, after which Avery began relentlessly bullying Jessica.
+Avery casually denies this, claiming they simply drifted apart naturally after transitioning from middle to high school.

 In response to the rumors, Avery agrees to record footage of her daily life to demonstrate the pressures of being popular.
 Though Avery herself is desensitized to it, her footage demonstrates that she comes from a dysfunctional family, and that her peers tend to feel intimidated by her teasing and controlling nature (for example, she and her clique restrict other girls from using a specific restroom while they apply their makeup).

-Brian eventually confesses to the camera crew that six months ago, he and Jessica agreed to document Avery's harassment of her with a hidden camera disguised as a brooch.
-He invites them into his home to show them the footage, which shows Avery constantly physically and verbally antagonizing Jessica, including floods of social media messages encouraging Jessica to kill herself.
+Brian eventually confesses to the camera crew that about six months ago, he and Jessica agreed to document Avery's harassment of her with a hidden camera disguised as a dragonfly brooch.
+He invites them into his home to show them the footage, which displays Avery regularly physically and verbally antagonizing Jessica.
 The footage also shows Jessica alluding to having suicidal thoughts and Brian trying to convince her to show the footage to school faculty, to which Jessica frantically refused out of embarrassment and fear of Avery.
-While visiting Jessica in the hospital, Brian confesses to her mother that he had been withholding the footage - though upset, she reassures Brian that he should not blame himself for what happened to Jessica.
+While visiting Jessica in the hospital, Brian confesses all of this to her mother - though upset, she reassures Brian that he should not blame himself for what happened to Jessica.